rksyouyou/STAMO_pkg/README.md

-# STSOM: Structured Testing of Somatic Mutations in Association with Multiple Clinical Outcomes
+# STAMO: Structured Testing of Association with Mixed Outcomes
 [![License](https://img.shields.io/badge/license-LGPL--2.0-blue.svg)](https://www.gnu.org/licenses/old-licenses/lgpl-2.0.html)

 ## Overview

 Genetic factors play a crucial role in disease development, but their low frequencies make it challenging to analyze individual variants.
-Additionally, clinical outcomes are complex, encompassing survival time and other binary or continuous outcomes such as recurrences and lymph node count, and how to effectively analyze genetic association with these outcomes remains unclear.
-To address these challenges, we propose a structured test statistic that integrates known biological information of genetic variants while allowing for heterogeneous effects.
+Additionally, clinical outcomes are complex, encompassing survival time and other binary or continuous outcomes such as recurrences and lymph node count, making it unclear how to effectively analyze their genetic associations.
+To address these challenges, we propose Structured Testing of Association with Mixed Outcomes (**STAMO**), an approach that integrates known biological information of genetic variants while allowing for heterogeneous effects.
 This approach enables a more powerful and comprehensive analysis of genetic associations with mixed survival, binary, and continuous outcomes.
 Simulation studies demonstrate that our method maintains the correct type I error rate and is highly effective in identifying significant genetic variants ([https://onlinelibrary.wiley.com/doi/10.1002/gepi.22560](https://onlinelibrary.wiley.com/doi/10.1002/gepi.22560)).
+The approach was applied to a uterine corpus endometrial carcinoma study and successfully identified genetic pathways associated with clinical outcomes, highlighting the potential of the proposed method in uncovering disease-related genetic factors.

-The **STSOM** package provides a score-based test for evaluating the association between somatic mutations and multivariate clinical outcomes, such as survival time and ancillary variables (continuous or binary).
-This package is especially useful for researchers conducting survival analysis and genetic association studies where both fixed and random variant effects are taken into account.
+The STAMO has been implemented into the **STAMO** package.
+This package provides a score-based test for evaluating associations between somatic mutations and multivariate clinical outcomes, including survival time and ancillary continuous or binary variables.
+This package is particularly valuable for researchers conducting survival analysis and genetic association studies, as it accounts for both fixed and random variant effects.

 ### Features:
 - Score-based tests for multivariate outcomes, including survival time and ancillary variables.